Colleges by Location

 The student-to-faculty or student-to-professor ratio is the number of students compared to the number of professors at a school.

-According to the most recent data, the student-faculty ratio at Bowdoin College was 9:1: that means 9 students per one teacher, which is considered a good ratio.
-According to the most recent information, there are 235 faculty members at this school.
-This number included 116 men and 119 women.
+In 2025, this ratio at Bowdoin College was 9:1.
+That means that there were 9 times more students than teachers at this school.
+The faculty of this school consists of 238 members, according to the most recent data reported.
+This number included 115 male and 123 female faculty members.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Bowdoin College.

 Student Population Diversity Graph